jcarterlab/The-Dictator/R/The-Dictator.md

 authoritarian leaders reign only in poorer, less educated societies.
-This assumption is challenged here by demonstrating statistically that Singapore, a high income country with an education sector rivaling the West, likely has a less than democratic regime.
+This assumption is challenged here by demonstrating statistically that Singapore, a high income country with an education sector rivaling the West, likely has a flawed democracy.